 Professional associations sometimes require their members to hold minimum levels of Professional Liability coverage to become licensed or work in the field.
 The website for any professional association that you belong to should have more information about their Professional Liability insurance requirements, if any.

 Clients may also require you to have Professional Liability insurance to work with them.
 This will typically be written into a business contract.
 You may be required to show proof of insurance before signing the contract or beginning work on the project.

 It may still be wise to have a Professional Liability policy even if you are not required to have one.
 Without it you will likely need to pay any liability claims from your own pocket, which could be financially devastating to your business and personal savings as well.

 The cost of Professional Liability insurance in Texas can vary widely.
 Each Professional Liability policy is different, as they are tailored to the unique needs of the small businesses they cover.

 Insurance companies use a variety of factors to help determine the amount you will regularly pay for Professional Liability insurance (commonly known as the “premium”).
 Some factors that will determine the cost of your Professional Liability Insurance premium are:

 - The nature of your business and degree of risk involved – Like any type of insurance, the higher the risk, the higher the cost to meet those risks.

 - The size and turnover of your business – Larger projects or more work volume increases your exposure to risk.

-- Individuals being covered – The person’s qualifications or suitability to carry out their duties and if any previous claims were brought against that individual
+- The individuals being covered – The person’s qualifications or suitability to carry out their duties, and if any previous claims were brought against that individual

 - Your previous claims history